-Israeli rescue service: 44 killed in stampede at festival
+Religious festival stampede in Israel kills 44, hurts dozens

-JERUSALEM (AP) — A stampede at a religious festival attended by tens of thousands of ultra-Orthodox Jews in northern Israel killed at least 44 people and injured some 150 others early Friday, medical officials said, in one of the country’s deadliest civilian disasters.
+JERUSALEM (AP) — A stampede at a religious festival attended by tens of thousands of ultra-Orthodox Jews in northern Israel killed at least 44 people and injured about 150 early Friday, medical officials said.
+It was one of the country’s deadliest civilian disasters.

+The stampede began when large numbers of people trying to exit the site thronged a narrow tunnel-like passage, according to witnesses and video footage.
+People began falling on top of each other near the end of the walkway, as they descended slippery metal stairs, witnesses said.

+“Masses of people were pushed into the same corner and a vortex was created,” a man identified only by his first name Dvir, told Israel Army Radio.
+He described a terrifying sight as the first row of people fell down.
+He said he was in the next row of people that tripped.

+Video footage showed large numbers of people, most of them black-clad ultra-Orthodox men, squeezed in the tunnel.
+The Haaretz daily quoted witnesses as saying police barricades had prevented people from exiting quickly.

+The stampede occurred during the celebrations of Lag BaOmer at Mount Meron, the first mass religious gathering to be held legally since Israel lifted nearly all restrictions related to the coronavirus pandemic.
+The country has seen cases plummet since launching one of the world’s most successful vaccination campaigns late last year.

-The stampede occurred during the celebrations of Lag BaOmer at Mount Meron.
-Tens of thousands of people, mostly ultra-Orthodox Jews, gather each year to honor Rabbi Shimon Bar Yochai, a 2nd century sage and mystic who is buried there.
+Lag BaOmer draws tens of thousands of people, mostly ultra-Orthodox Jews, each year to honor Rabbi Shimon Bar Yochai, a 2nd century sage and mystic who is buried there.
 Large crowds traditionally light bonfires, pray and dance as part of the celebrations.

 Prime Minister Benjamin Netanyahu called the stampede a “great tragedy” and said everyone was praying for the victims.

-Media estimated the crowd at about 100,000 people, and videos posted on social media showed scores of black-clad ultra-Orthodox men walking through narrow passages to the site.

-Photos showed rows of wrapped bodies lying on the ground afterward, with dozens of ambulances at the site.
-The Haaretz daily quoted witnesses as saying police barricades had prevented people from exiting quickly.
+After the stampede, photos showed rows of wrapped bodies lying on the ground, with dozens of ambulances at the site.

 Eli Beer, director of the Hatzalah rescue service, said he was horrified by how crowded the event was, saying the site was equipped to handle perhaps a quarter of the number who were there.
 “Close to 40 people died as a result of this tragedy,” he told the Army radio station.